Chess: Computer chess

 The Association for Computing Machinery (ACM) held the first major chess tournament for computers, the North American Computer Chess Championship, in September 1970.
 CHESS 3.0, a chess program from Northwestern University, won the championship.
 The first World Computer Chess Championship, held in 1974, was won by the Soviet program Kaissa.
 At first considered only a curiosity, the best chess playing programs have become extremely strong.
 In 1997, a computer won a chess match using classical time controls against a reigning World Champion for the first time: IBM's Deep Blue beat Garry Kasparov 3½–2½ (it scored two wins, one loss, and three draws).
 There was some controversy over the match, and human–computer matches were relatively close over the next few years, until convincing computer victories in 2005 and in 2006.

 In 2009, a mobile phone won a category 6 tournament with a performance rating of 2898: chess engine Hiarcs 13 running on the mobile phone HTC Touch HD won the Copa Mercosur tournament with nine wins and one draw.
 The best chess programs are now able to consistently beat the strongest human players, to the extent that human–computer matches no longer attract interest from chess players or the media.
 While the World Computer Chess Championship still exists, the Top Chess Engine Championship (TCEC) is widely regarded as the unofficial world championship for chess engines.
 The current champion is Stockfish.

 With huge databases of past games and high analytical ability, computers can help players to learn chess and prepare for matches.
 Internet Chess Servers allow people to find and play opponents worldwide.
 The presence of computers and modern communication tools have raised concerns regarding cheating during games.

-Variants

-There are more than two thousand published chess variants, games with similar but different rules.
-Most of them are of relatively recent origin.
-They include: